serversuck/Tomato-leaf-disease/README.md

-# Tomato-leaf-disease
+# eye cataract
-Model to predict the Tomato leaf disease
+Model to predict the eye cataract